unicodeveloper/laravel-quotes/README.md

 ## Contributing

 Please feel free to fork this package and contribute by submitting a pull request to enhance the functionalities.

+You can greatly contribute by adding more quotes to `Quotes/programming.php` and `Quotes/design.php`.
+The format are in the files.

+Also, add more `DJ KHALED` Keys to success that I have omitted/left-out. #BlessUp

 ## How can I thank you?